Extract pay stubs to structured JSON

 Yes.
 Validation rules can check that gross minus deductions equals net, that YTD totals are consistent, and that tax withholding percentages fall within expected ranges.

 Yes.
-Pay stubs vary by payroll provider (ADP, Paychex, Gusto, QuickBooks) and employer.
+Pay stubs vary by payroll provider and employer.
+Pre-built pay stub templates are available in the configuration library.
 Sensible adapts to any format and outputs consistent JSON.

 Yes.
 Sensible captures current period and YTD totals for gross pay, net pay, federal tax, state tax, Social Security, Medicare, and each deduction line.